payu-india/CMS-Chatbot/docs/Collect Payments/explore-ios-sdks/ios-upi-sdk/index.md

 Based on your priority and availability of payment options for the current user, you can order the payment options on your checkout page.

 <Callout icon="📘" theme="info">
   **Note**: The `canUseGpayOmni` and `canUseGpayCollect` methods provide you fallback options of the Google Pay intent app, which have approximately 10% more success rate when compared to general UPI collect payments.
 This implies that if your user does not have the Google Pay app installed, you can still show the Google Pay option on your checkout, and PayU will display these two fallback options upon Google Pay selection by the user.
-Google Pay omnichannel payment option takes the user’s phone number for UPI collect payment.
+Google Pay omnichannel payment option takes the user's phone number for UPI collect payment.
 </Callout>

 2. Create an instance of PayUIntentPaymentVC and follow data to it if the user selects the intent app option.